TebasMartinez/mini-project-ml-predictive-model-development-and-analysis/README.md

         - False positives / negatives: 599 / 162

 ## Conclusions
 The best model for this case is the Decision Tree with 3 levels of depth, since it's the one with the best accuracy score, and doesn't give any false negatives in the test group.
-Given that results are equal with original or scaled data, using original data would be advised.